VIDEOS PERFORMANCES WRITINGS PUBLICATIONS

 ongoing

-Notes for A Cagarros Assembly (essay-performance)
+Notes for A Cagarros Assembly (annotated cinema)

 Cagarros Listening Assembly (listening session-performance)